Jack White Marries Olivia Jean Onstage During Concert—Minutes After Proposing - E! Online

 Jack White fell in love with a girl and he wants the whole world to know!

-On April 8, the "Blue Orchid" rocker kicked off his Supply Chain Issues tour in the sweetest way possible: by proposing to and then, minutes later, marrying his girlfriend, fellow musician Olivia Jean, onstage at the Masonic Temple Theatre in his hometown of Detroit.
+On April 8, the "Blue Orchid" rocker kicked off his Supply Chain Issues tour in the sweetest way possible: by proposing to and then, minutes later, marrying his girlfriend, fellow musician Olivia Jean, onstage at the Masonic Temple Theatre in his hometown of Detroit, a rep for Jack White confirmed.

 The proposal took place as the duo were performing their final song on the night together, a rendition of The White Stripes' hit "Hotel Yorba," per The Detroit News.
 In a video taken at the concert, Jack can be heard saying, "I got a question for ya, Olivia Jean.
 Will you marry me?"